marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Capstone - Project#3 Azure Machine Learning Engineer/README.md

 ![hyperdrive](/image/img058.jpg)

+#### Save and Register Model
+Once I got the best model of the AutoML experiment, I saved the model in the pickle format.
+Also I tested the model using the test dataset in order to compare with other models.
+Then I registered the model using the register_model method from the AutoML run.

 #### Saving Model
 Once I got the best model of the HyperDrive experiment, I saved the model in the pickle format.
 Also I tested the model using the test dataset in order to compare with the previous model.